CuminAndPotato/PXL-Clock/README.md

 ---

-## PXL-Clock Coming Soon
+## Order Your PXL-Clock!

-We’re working hard to bring the PXL-Clock to life! 🚀
+Exciting news: ordering the PXL-Clock will soon be possible! 🎉

-There’s still a lot to do — certifications, production, and all the little details that make this a fine product.
+We’re currently working on the first 100 units, the MK1 edition!
+We’re in the certification and refining all the little details that make this a fine product.
 We’re fully committed to delivering something amazing, and we’ll keep you updated every step of the way.

 Stay in the loop by following the #pxlclock hashtag on our channels for the latest news and progress updates.